jam1garner/msclang_explorer/README.md

 # msclang_explorer

-Fork of msclang designed for compiler exploration
+Fork of msclang designed for compiler exploration, see in action: https://jam1.re

 ### Requirements